rororol23/Exercise_C/README.md

 # Exercise_C
-Exercise from book "The C Programming Language"
+Exercises from the book "The C Programming Language"